cacilhas/montegasppa/docs/2022/04/antifa.md

 Why does everybody hate him?

-According to that signer, because Waters shouldn’t take sides on Politics.
+According to that signer, Waters is hated because he shouldn’t take sides in Politics.

 In short: **because Roger Waters is ANTIFA**.

-If being antifa is reason for being rated, I’m sure that’s the right reason.
+If being Antifa is a reason for being rated, I’m sure that’s the right reason.

 I’m really glad that those shit people hate me too.